NicholasThrom/ts-do-lang/style-guide.md

 Concise documentation comments are preferred to verbose documentation comments.

-Documentation comments that just restate the signature and type are ridiculous.
+Documentation comments that just restate the signature and type are useless.

 ### _"should"_